 We connect the best of the UK with the world and the best of the world with the UK.
 These connections lead to an understanding of each other's strengths and of the challenges and values that we share.
 This builds trust between people in the UK and other nations which endures even when official relations may be strained.

-We work with more than 100 countries across the world in the fields of arts and culture, English language, education and civil society.
-Last year, we reached more than 75 million people directly and 758 million people overall, including online, through broadcasts and publications.
+We work on the ground in more than 100 countries.
+Last year we reached over 75 million people directly and 758 million people overall including online, broadcasts and publications.

 - registered charity no 209131 (England and Wales) and SC037733 (Scotland)

 - an executive non-departmental public body.
-The Foreign and Commonwealth Office is our sponsoring department
+The Foreign, Commonwealth & Development Office is our sponsoring department

 - a public corporation.